Grain Bids

 Commentary

-Soybeans Give into Weakness on Friday
+Soybeans Close Higher on Friday

-Hogs Close Mixed on Friday
+Hogs Close Higher in the Front Months on Friday

 2025 Spring Canola Early Buy Program